virtushda/DiffTracker/README.md

 - Add `diffTracker.onlyTrackAutomatedChanges` plus `diffTracker.beginAutomationSession` / `diffTracker.endAutomationSession` for automation-aware tracking workflows
 - Add `diffTracker.openWebviewBeside`, expose the new recording/display toggles in the settings tree, and make WebView diff open behavior more configurable
 - Start recording automatically after activation and restore decorations/tree state when a previous session is resumed

+### 0.6.2
+- Add `CompileToVSIX.bat` for packaging the extension
+- Add `diffTracker.showFullFilePaths` for project-relative file paths in the changes tree
+- Add `diffTracker.confirmReversions` to confirm whole-file revert actions
+- Handle cancelled revert confirmations cleanly in the webview

+### 0.6.3
+- Split VS Code exclude inheritance into separate settings for `files.exclude`, `search.exclude`, and `files.watcherExclude`
+- Add workspace-relative glob matching for inherited VS Code excludes
+- Update the settings UI and docs to reflect the new exclude settings and their conditional-rule limits

 ## License